 A fire risk assessment was carried out in line with the legal requirements and the management of fire safety was effective.
-We discussed with the practice ensuring the risk assessment included the evacuation of patients under sedation.

 The practice had arrangements to ensure the safety of the X-ray equipment and we saw the required radiation protection information was available.
-Including: (Cone-beam computed tomography) CBCT.